BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Tune into yourself.

-Lauren, mom of Leighton, 8 months in Westfield, IN always assumed she would breastfeed.
+Lauren, mom of 8-month-old Leighton, in Westfield, IN, always assumed she would breastfeed.
 But a medically necessary C-section created unforeseen difficulties.
 “Leighton was a month early, and I had low milk supply, so I had to supplement.
 I was pumping and only producing milliliters.
 Trying to get Leighton to eat enough was so stressful.
 Once we made the decision to switch to formula only, I felt more present.
 I could enjoy being with her.”
 Lauren’s advice to other parents is to assess your feelings and seek help.
 This could be working with a lactation counselor, talking with your child’s pediatrician or even just taking time for yourself while your partner watches baby.
 “Every feeding journey is different.
 Be gentle, be flexible and know that you matter,” says Lauren.

 Using a bottle can be just as beneficial for you as it is for baby.